P-eaceHan/YelpDataChallenge2019/README.md

     For each individual category calculates TF-IDF relevance score ans stores in csv file
 - PredictCategories.java :
     Compares results for category prediction using different algorithms

+## Task 2
+   Predict review rating(stars) from the review text using sentiment analysis